davewhiteland/keyshape-diagram/docs.md

 ## CSS and IDs of the elements

-Each of the components has extra classes to allow you to select them for further styling (the layout control only affects their relative order in the DOM).
+The components have extra classes to allow you to select them for further styling (the layout control only affects their relative order in the DOM).
 They also have IDs so you can manipulate them further if you want to.

 | Item                        | class              | id                      |
 | --------------------------- | ------------------ | ----------------------- |